Uiedbook/Exabase/README.md

 # Rationale

-Exabase as a scalable nosql database supports these features:
+Exabase provides support for these features:

 - ACID Compliant transactions.
 - Batch transactions, used for performing large writes (INSERT, DELETE, UPDATE) as a single atomic operation.
-- Inbuilt distribution interface (Exabase Rings).
-- Strong data consistency across all Exabase Rings.
-- Security setup out of the box with jsonwebtokens.
-- Stand alone and in-app usage through exposed ring endpoints and inbuilt http app.
-- Exposes an optional inbuilt highly perfomant http app interface through Rings.
+- JSON based query language.
+- Efficient data formart and backup system
 - Easy backup system and recovery.
-- A powerful client-side Exabase library (ExabaseStore under dev), with theorical load-balanced distribution across all connected rings.
-- Client-side administration interface ( under dev ).
-- A strong backup community moved with passion for making the web better.
 - Strong type system.
-- Granular performance at a tunable level,
+- Granular performance at a tunable scale.

-Some other unique benefits of Exabase is it's surpricing performance, honestly, we never knew it could happen!

-In Exabase, unlike cassadra or other query based DBMS, Exabase is designed as a light and but powerful DBMS, using the an intuitive schema and query API design, a Client-side ExaStore library and offline ExaCore Admin Panel software you can be able to query and manage your app's data as an easy peasy grease.
+Exabase is designed as a simple, light and but powerful database, using the an intuitive schema and query API design you can build with ease.

-This benefits are very essential and delighting.

 --

 # How Exabase works

-Exabase achives a high degree of efficiency and strong level scalability by employing the following techniques qualitatively.
+Exabase achieves a high degree of efficiency and strong level scalability by employing the following techniques qualitatively.

 - Seperation of concerns mechanism across schema tables.
 This allows for more efficiency by keeping each schema managers in it own space and process.